raxod502/intuitive-explanations/README.md

       make deploy       Deploy website to Netlify
       make docker       Start a Docker shell

-When a commit is pushed to `master`, it is deployed automatically by [GitHub Actions](https://github.com/features/actions) to [Netlify](https://www.netlify.com/) after about ten minutes.
+When a commit is pushed to `main`, it is deployed automatically by [GitHub Actions](https://github.com/features/actions) to [Netlify](https://www.netlify.com/) after about ten minutes.